pFindStudio/pLink2/README.md

 ## pLink Release Notes

+#### Version 2.3.6 - September 30 2019
+* Congratulations!
+Our [paper of pLink 2](https://www.nature.com/articles/s41467-019-11337-z) is finally published, and please cite this paper if you used pLink 2.
+* Fixed a bug when register the software.
+* Fixed a bug when showing the symbol of β in pLabel.
+* Disabled the SUMO identification flow temporarily, as we are optimizing and testing it.
+This feature will be available as soon as possible.
+* Updated the lists of modifications and enzymes.
+* Updated the GUI.
+* License for version 2.3.5 is still valid for this version.
 #### Version 2.3.5 - December 29 2018
 * [Happy New Year 2019, and please see greetings from your pLink developers!](http://pfind.ict.ac.cn/news.html#pLink_Greetings_2019)
 * [Fixed a bug when infer proteins from peptides](https://github.com/pFindStudio/pLink2/issues/39), thank you @zrpeak.